u-boot/u-boot/tools/binman/binman.rst

     Image size != 4gb.

 align-default:
-    Specifies the default alignment for entries in this section, if they do not specify an alignment.
+    Specifies the default alignment for entries in this section if they do not specify an alignment.
 Note that this only applies to top-level entries in the section (direct subentries), not any subentries of those entries.
     This means that each section must specify its own default alignment, if